 The heavy demand for a limited number of camping permits has created the need for a special set of provisions regulating use of this park.
 These rules include:

 - Camping permits may be applied for 90-days* in advance. – *Subject to intermittent change due to accessibility of the parks.
 Make camping reservations here.

-- Camping fees for Nāpali Coast are $15 per person per night (Hawaii residents), $20 per person per night (non-residents).
+- Camping fees for Nāpali Coast are $25 per person per night for Hawaii residents and $35 per person per night for non-residents).

 - The maximum length of stay is 5 consecutive nights along the Kalalau Trail (no 2 consecutive nights may be spent at Hanakoa Valley).